-As I have mentioned in a few other posts, I wanted to start a discussion about video games because it is a hobby that I know too well.
+As I have mentioned in a few other posts, I wanted to start a discussion about why I had to give up video games – a hobby that I know too well.

 Arcades were a huge part of my life for years, and I had to make a decision at one point to either embrace the hold it had on me and sacrifice other areas of my life or, take a step back and enhance the skills I’d already developed in the arcades to better myself within the real world.